ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 Protocol message format evolution is supported through the definition of new formats that are identified by new media types.

-IANA shall update (RFC EDITOR: change "shall update" to "has update") the "Media Types" registry at https://www.iana.org/assignments/media-types with the registration information in this section for all media types listed above.
+IANA shall update (RFC EDITOR: change "shall update" to "has updated") the "Media Types" registry at https://www.iana.org/assignments/media-types with the registration information in this section for all media types listed above.